chiroptical/book-of-monads/README.md

 ## Notes

 I stopped at section 15.2.2 due to difficulty.
-I still don't fully comprehend Free and Freer Monads (theoretically) and that is impeding my ability to continue.
+My mental model for Free and Freer monads is essentially non-existent and thinking about the performance of Free and Freer monads is useless without it.
 Looking at Church encoded version of Free Monads was beyond my abilities.
-Not entirely sure how to pick this back up and really finish the last bits of the book.
+Not entirely sure how to pick this back up and really finish the final sections of the book.